 Inhalation: Dust may cause temporary irritation or soreness of throat and nose.
 Dust should not be inhaled as it may cause permanent lung injury (silicosis).
-The organic binder in these products will begin to decompose at approximately 200C and will be completely decomposed at 450C.
-Decomposition of this organic binder generates an acrid odor therefore adequate ventilation should be provided during initial heating of material.

-Eye Contact: Dust may cause temporary irritation or inflammation.
+Eye Contact: These materials may cause temporary irritation or inflammation.

 Skin Contact: May cause temporary dryness, irritation or rash.